 Update on 27 June 2020: I am delighted that Marine Gauthier has volunteered to manage a French-language version of the reading list (blog here and list here), and that @agrohacker has also volunteered to manage a Spanish-language version!

-The goal of the reading list is to help well-meaning non-Indigenous folks like myself educate ourselves on the colonial, white supremacist, and imperialist roots of biodiversity conservation.
+The goal of the reading list (available here) is to help well-meaning non-Indigenous folks like myself educate themselves on the colonial, white supremacist, and imperialist roots of biodiversity conservation.
 Many of us work in places with long histories of occupation and colonialism, where the impacts of colonialism are still ongoing, and no matter how well-intentioned, conservation work tends to continue those legacies.
 In order to stop inflicting harm on Indigenous communities, we need to start by understanding the many ways the work we do and the assumptions we make are informed by these frameworks.

 In my experience, most conservation biologists truly want to make the world a better place for all people and care about the communities where we work.
 For me, this is why I do conservation work to begin with.
 Many conservation scientists are never taught about the ways that conservation can impact people and communities.
 Instead, we learn about the biology and ecology of ‘natural’ ecosystems and the idea that we need to protect ‘nature’, which assumes that people and nature are separate from each other.
 But this is a narrative that is, at its roots, based in colonialism and erases Indigenous peoples.